maria-brito15/maria-brito15/README.md

 ---

-## 💼 Real Projects with Private Code
+## 💼 Projects & Software Development Experience

 ### 📚 BECAS | Study Room *(in Development)*
 A collaborative platform designed by students, for students.
 BECAS democratizes access to quality study materials by connecting content creators with learners in the academic community.

 **Key Features:**
+- 🔁 Integration with Hotmart Webhooks to validate purchases, release access to content, and manage events such as payments and cancellations.
 - 🔍 Advanced search system for study materials, summaries, and exercises,
 - 📂 Organized catalog of university content by subject and course,
 - 👥 Student-driven community focused on academic success,
-- 🎯 Quality-first approach with reviewed materials,
+- 🎯 Quality-focused approach with reviewed materials,
 - 📄 PDF processing and text processing capabilities,
 - 🔐 Secure authentication with JWT tokens and BCrypt encryption,
 - 📧 Email notification system with custom templates,